 Tableau provides various Logical Functions to perform logical operations on our data.
 They are Tableau AND, NOT, OR, IF, ELSEIF, IF Else, CASE, ISNULL, IFNULL, ZN, IIF, etc. In this article, we will show you how to use Logical Functions with examples.

 To demonstrate these Tableau Logical Functions, we are going to use the data present in the Global Super Store Excel Worksheet.
-So, Please refer to Connecting to Excel Files and CASE article to understand the connection settings.
+So, Please refer to the Connecting to Excel Files and CASE article to understand the connection settings.

 Tableau Logical Functions